 2020: CPRE's impact

-Despite the difficulties caused by coronavirus, we have continued to have a positive impact this year: Oliver Hilliam recalls CPRE’s highlights of 2020 …
+Despite the difficulties caused by the coronavirus pandemic that hit the country in February 2020, we continued to have a positive impact.
+We recall CPRE’s highlights of 2020.

 We started the year having coordinated the first ever National Housing Design Audit, rating 140 schemes across England on design quality and sustainability.
 Published in January, the audit concluded that developers must do much more to comply with design standards and energy efficiency targets, while avoiding sprawling, car-dependent communities.

 The government’s Building Better, Building Beautiful Commission took on board our recommendations that new developments must protect and enhance our built and natural environments – as achieved by the CPRE Norfolk award-winning Goldsmith Street in Norwich (pictured above).

 CPRE commissioned new research on public transport in the countryside in the first attempt to identify ‘transport deserts’ in rural areas.
 We found that nearly one million people in the north east and south west alone struggle to access buses and trains, meaning they risk being cut off from basic services.

 The project helped influence the government’s February announcement of £5bn for bus and cycling schemes, and we’re calling for a fair proportion to be dedicated to rural areas.

 February also saw CPRE Avon and Bristol help defeat the expansion of Bristol Airport, with our campaigners highlighting its impact on carbon emissions and the rural character of north Somerset.